Equal Loudness Curves

 Contour Lines

 These experiments have been repeated, with the most recent standard of ISO (International Organization for Standardization) 226 being done in 2023.
-Most current charts show the original Fletcher Munson curves (1933) over layed with the 2003 revision.
+Most current charts show the original Fletcher Munson curves (made in 1933) over layed with the 2003 revision.
 Note that these curves are averages, your specific curve will be different.
 Also keep in mind that the number of frequencies tested will affect the data as well.

 Because we use the more recent measurements for our standards the name "Equal Loudness Contour" is a better fit than "Fletcher Munson Curves" though you will often see the names interchanged freely.